Our visit to Suomenlinna

 Now, a little of Suomenlinna’s History

-Fortress of Suomenlinna is a special place.
+The fortress of Suomenlinna is a special place.
 It has served in defense of three different countries: Sweden, Russia, and Finland.
-The history of this fortress is split into these three pretty different eras, and you can learn everything about below.
+The history of this fortress is split into these three pretty different eras, and you can learn everything about it below.

 Suomenlinna under Swedish Rule – from 1748 to 1808

-After the Great Northern War and the Russo-Swedish War, Sweden realized that the Russian Empire could easily overtake their forces in Finland.
-Based on this, Augustin Ehrensvärd was put in charge of building a gigantic fortification that could protect Helsinki from Russian ships.
+After the Great Northern War and the Russo-Swedish War, Sweden realized that the Russian Empire could easily overtake its forces in Finland.
+Based on this, Augustin Ehrensvärd was tasked with building a gigantic fortification to protect Helsinki from Russian ships.

-The fortress was first named Sveaborg, named after the female personification of Sweden. its construction started in 1748 on the Susiluodot islands off Helsinki but was never quite finished.
-Even though they had over 7,000 people working on the fortress by 1755, the constant participation of Sweden in wars made the construction efforts stop.
-And, by the time of the Russo-Swedish War of 1788–1790, Sveaborg remained in partially incomplete.
+The fortress was first named Sveaborg, after Sweden’s female personification.
+Its construction started in 1748 on the Susiluodot islands off Helsinki but was never quite finished.
+Even though they had over 7,000 people working on the fortress by 1755, Sweden’s constant participation in wars stopped the construction efforts.
+And, by the time of the Russo-Swedish War of 1788–1790, Sveaborg remained partially incomplete.

 Suomenlinna under Russian Rule – from 1808 to 1917

 Viapori, the Finnish name for Suomenlinna back then, was a valued resource for the Russians.
-After the Swedish forces vacated it, a lot of construction work started there.
+After the Swedish forces vacated it, much construction work started there.
 The sea fortress perimeter was expanded, and soldier barracks were built into the walls.
 Even an Orthodox garrison church, designed by Konstantin Ton, was established.
-He is the one responsible for Cathedral of Christ the Saviour, the Grand Kremlin Palace and the Kremlin Armoury in Moscow.
+He is responsible for the Cathedral of Christ the Saviour, the Grand Kremlin Palace, and the Kremlin Armoury in Moscow.

 But the military importance of Viapori declined through the years, and the Crimean War shattered the long period of peace following the transfer of power.
 Russia was at war against the Ottoman Empire, and they weren’t alone.
-France and the United Kingdom were their allies, and they decided to engage Russia in two fronts.
+France and the United Kingdom were their allies and decided to engage Russia on two fronts.

 Viapori was bombarded for 47 hours, and it was severely damaged.
-The Anglo-French fleet wasn’t able to defeat Russian guns, and they kept on sailing for Saint Petersburg.
+The Anglo-French fleet couldn’t defeat Russian guns, and they kept sailing for Saint Petersburg.

-Following Russian revolution in 1918, the newly founded Finnish government took control of the fortress and renamed in Suomenlinna, the Castle of Finland.
+Following the Russian revolution in 1918, the newly founded Finnish government took control of the fortress and renamed it Suomenlinna, the Castle of Finland.

 Suomenlinna under Finnish Rule – 1918 to the present